School of Design

 Assistant Professor, Environmental and Interior Design; M.F.A. in Design

-Jody Nyboer is an assistant professor of environmental and interior design and the graduate program in design in the School of Design.
+Jody Nyboer is an assistant professor of environmental and interior design and the M.F.A. design program in the School of Design.
 She teaches design studios and a variety of design courses, including Environmental Factors, Creative Problem Solving, and other courses open to both design and non-design majors.

-Nyboer is a member of the Association of Architecture Organizations (AAO); the Association for Educational Communications and Technology (AECT); the Association for Learning Environments (ALE), formally CEFPI; the Environmental Design Research Association (EDRA); and the Interior Design Educators Council (IDEC).
+Nyboer is currently a member of the Association of Architecture Organizations (AAO); the Association for Educational Communications and Technology (AECT); the Association for Learning Environments (A4LE), formally CEFPI; Design Research Society (DRS); the Environmental Design Research Association (EDRA); and the Interior Design Educators Council.

 Awards and Honors